balamod/balamod/docs/src/mod-loading.md

 # Mod Loading

 Balamod can load mods and apis automatically or manually.
-When balamod modloader is installed(by running `balamod -a`), it will create a `mods` folder and `apis` folder on the AppData directory.
+When balamod mod-loader is installed(by running `balamod -a`), it will create a `mods` folder and `apis` folder on the AppData directory.

 The folder is vary depending on the platform.